Azathothas/Stars/README.md

 - [uutils/coreutils](https://github.com/uutils/coreutils) – Cross-platform Rust rewrite of the GNU coreutils
 - [Edu4rdSHL/unimap](https://github.com/Edu4rdSHL/unimap) – Scan only once by IP address and reduce scan times with Nmap for large amounts of data.
 - [obi1kenobi/trustfall](https://github.com/obi1kenobi/trustfall) – A query engine for any combination of data sources.
 Query your files and APIs as if they were databases!
-- [ouch-org/ouch](https://github.com/ouch-org/ouch) – Painless compression and decompression for your terminal
+- [ouch-org/ouch](https://github.com/ouch-org/ouch) – Painless compression and decompression in the terminal
 - [EmberHext/DomoArigato](https://github.com/EmberHext/DomoArigato) – A simple command line tool which quickly audits the Disallow entries of a site's robots.txt.
 - [lycheeverse/lychee](https://github.com/lycheeverse/lychee) – ⚡ Fast, async, stream-based link checker written in Rust.
 Finds broken URLs and mail addresses inside Markdown, HTML, reStructuredText, websites and more!
 - [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) – Application to comfortably monitor your Internet traffic 🕵️‍♂️